 Lawrie Smith has two unique distinctions in Whitbread history – he’s the only sailor to have skippered two different yachts in the same race and is the only skipper to have been the subject of a football-style transfer to another boat.

 It was in the 1993-94 race that he went from disaster to triumph.
-He originally started as skipper of Fortuna, which had undergone multiple modifications.
-But within 24 hours of the start, it’s keypiece carbon fibre mast broke, as did its replacement and Smith limped back to the Hamble, humiliated.
+He originally started as skipper of Ketch-rigged Fortuna, which had undergone multiple modifications.
+But within 24 hours of the start, she was doubly dismasted and the team limped back to the Hamble.

 The result was a boat that had been well off the pace was suddenly transformed.
-Not only did they win the leg, but they broke the 24 hour record.
+Not only did they win the leg, but they broke the 24-hour monohull world record.
 Ultimately, the boat finished the race in second place.

 Smith’s last outing in the Whitbread was in 1997-98.
 Originally, he was due to skipper EF Language but – in the first and only type of transfer in the race history – he was sold to Silk Cut for $1 million to spearhead a British team.
-They came fifth.

 They came fifth.
 Famously outspoken, Smith once complained that offshore racing rewards endurance and lacks the skills that close-quarter racing demanded.
 After an 11-year hiatus from competitive sailing, that’s where he returned in 2011, competing in and winning the Dragon World Championships.
 His name has rarely been absent from the series leaderboard since.